Hussny/Hussny/README.md

 ### Hola I'm Hussein Salat 👋

-- 🔭 I’m currently working on #100daysofJavaScript & Creating  Personal Portfolio.
+- 🔭 I’m currently working on #100daysofPython.
 - 🌱 I’m currently learning Angular.
 - 👯 I’m looking to collaborate on Twitter.
 - 🤔 I’m looking for help with ML.